sunfounder/kepler-kit/docs/source/component/component_irrecv.rst

 .. _cpn_irrecv:

-Infrared Receiver Module
+Infrared Receiver
 =================================

-IR Receiver Module
+IR Receiver
 ----------------------------

 |img_irrecv|

 * S: Signal output
-* +：VCC
+* +: VCC
 * -: GND

 An infrared-receiver is a component which receives infrared signals and can independently receive infrared rays and output signals compatible with TTL level.
 It is similar with a normal plastic-packaged transistor in size and is suitable for all kinds of infrared remote control and infrared transmission.